Support Our Mission

 EIN: 86-1813106

-Studio Playground fosters individual growth for children in our community by using the performing arts to promote acceptance & empowerment.
+Studio Playground uses the performing arts to promote acceptance & empowerment for children in Rhode Island.

 Grant Awards: